nswdpc/silverstripe-asset-scan/README.md

 ### Roll your own backend

-You can use your own scanning backend via Injector.
+You can use your own scanning backend via Injector, for instance to extend the ClamAVBackend class or have a completely different backend.
 It must be a subclass of `\NSWDPC\AssetScan\Backend`:

 ```yml
 ---